netgen/storyblok-restore/docs/usage.md

 - **Authentication errors:**
   - Ensure your OAuth token and space ID are correct and have sufficient permissions.
   - Try passing them as CLI flags if env vars are not picked up.
-- **Invalid file/folder structure:**
+- **Invalid backup structure:**
-  - Make sure your JSON files are valid and match the expected format.
+  - Make sure your backup folder follows the expected structure.
-  - For bulk restore, ensure all files are in the specified folder.
+  - Ensure all JSON files are valid and match the Storyblok API format.
 - **API rate limits:**
   - The tool respects Storyblok's rate limits, but if you hit errors, try reducing the number of resources or wait before retrying.
-- **Reference/parent mapping issues:**
+- **Cross-resource reference issues:**
-  - Ensure all referenced resources are included in your bulk restore folder.
+  - Ensure all referenced resources are included in your backup.
-  - The tool will attempt to update parent IDs and references automatically.
+  - The tool will attempt to update references automatically.

 ### Verbose Output
 - Use the `--verbose` flag to get detailed logs for debugging.